Taras Gomulka: Adelaide United

 Gomulka made his A-League debut for Adelaide United following the resumption of the 2019–20 A-League season which was postponed due to the COVID-19 pandemic in Australia, being named in the starting eleven for their clash against Brisbane Roar on 19 July 2020.
 He was substituted off in the 72nd minute.
 On 11 September 2020, the club announced Gomulka would depart after rejecting an offer to sign a senior deal.

 Melbourne City

-On 21 September 2020, Gomulka signed a three year deal with Melbourne City.
+On 21 September 2020, Gomulka signed a three-year deal with Melbourne City.

 Brisbane Roar

 In February 2023, Gomulka departed Melbourne City and joined Brisbane Roar.

+Perth Glory

+On 21 June 2024, Gomulka departed Brisbane Roar and joined Perth Glory on a two-year deal.

+Personal life

+Gomulka is of Polish and Ukrainian descent.
+His maternal grandfather, Wally Fedczyszyn played for USC Lion in the South Australian First Division and represented South Australia at the State level.